ST10257002/VCGPPT-PROG6221-POE/README.md

 ## Contribution

 This repository is private and has been released into the public domain with the intention of code submission.
-All issues and pull requests will be ignored, do not attempt to modify and/or contribute to this repository in any way.
+All issues and pull requests will be ignored, do not attempt to modify and/or contribute to this repository in any way as it is the work of an individual.

 ## License